spraakbanken/sparv/docs/developers-guide/sparv-classes.md

 ## OutputAllSourceFiles
-Similar to [`Output`](#output) this class represents a regular annotation or attribute used as output, but the source file must be specified for all actions.
+Similar to [`Output`](#output) this class represents a regular annotation or attribute used as output, but is used as output for an annotator when output should be produced for *every source file* in the corpus.
+By calling an instance of this class with a source file name as an argument, you can get an instance of `Output` for that source file.

 **Arguments**:
 - `name`: The name of the annotation.